For your Trip to the USA!

 If you have an ESTA authorization to travel to the United States, then you are allowed to do the following things during your stay in the USA:

-ESTA sets clear limits in the professional or educational field, as well as in the length of stay and alternative methods of entry:
+ESTA sets clear limits in the professional or educational field, as well as in the length of stay:

 You may not travel to the USA with ESTA if: